calyxir/www/content/tutorial/_index.md

 template="tutorial.html"
 +++

-Have you always dreamed of building your own hardware accelerators by the thought of learning hardware design languages has got you all down?

-Well, you're out of excuses now!
+we've all heard the news: Moore's Law is over, performance gains are no longer free, accelerators are the future.

+So how, then, does an enterprising speed devil [TK: better term] like yourself build an accelerator?
+Teach yourself a hardware design language?
+Stare at inscrutable errors for weeks?
+Just convert everything into a matrix multiply?

+No, thank you.

 Welcome to the Calyx Tutorial at FCRC 2023.
-We're going to teach you how to take your amazing domain specific language (DSL) and turn programs from it into hardware designs.
+We'll show you how to stay within the comforts of your domain specific language (DSL) and turn programs written in your language into accelerated hardware designs.
-Time to leave all your performance graphs in the dust and become a hardware designer!
+Your performance graphs will never look the same!